chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-policies-cli.md

 ## Prerequisites

-In order to follow allong with the examples in this guide, you will need `chainctl` installed on your local machine.
+In order to follow along with the examples in this guide, you will need `chainctl` installed on your local machine.
 Follow our guide on [How To Install `chainctl`](https://edu.chainguard.dev/chainguard/chainguard-enforce/chainctl-docs/how-to-install-chainctl/) to set this up.

 ## Authenticate to the Chainguard Enforce platform